vercel/satori/README.md

 Multiple fonts can be passed to Satori and used in `fontFamily`.

+> [!TIP]
+> We recommend you define global fonts instead of creating a new object and pass it to satori for better performace, if your fonts do not change.
+[Read it for more detail](https://github.com/vercel/satori/issues/590)

 #### Emojis

 To render custom images for specific graphemes, you can use `graphemeImages` option to map the grapheme to an image source: